-For example, completely eliminating $CO_2$ emissions from our residential buildings by 2050 is an aim that considers the lifestyle of residents at our rental properties.
+For example, completely eliminating CO2 emissions from our residential buildings by 2050 is an aim that considers the lifestyle of residents at our rental properties.
 To that end, we plan to make even more zero-energy house (ZEH) rental properties available for sale by 2030.
-The Daito Group manages around 1.17 million rental homes in Japan-more than anyone else so we have the potential to significantly impact society's efforts to eliminate carbon.
+The Daito Group manages over 1.174 million rental homes in Japan-more than anyone else-so we have the potential to significantly impact society's efforts to eliminate carbon.